 Few countries offer a mix of an infectious innovative culture and high-quality education as well as Sweden does.
-Throw in other tasty seafood,

 Studying here will not only give you that coveted global perspective, but you will also gain practical skills while learning which makes you more employable when you graduate.

 Here are five reasons that make Sweden stand out as a study abroad destination:

 International students are allowed to work while studying in Sweden for up to 40 hours a week, allowing you to fund your expenses while finishing up your degree.

 When you graduate, you’ll be able to apply for an extension of your current residence permit (student visa) to look for a job, or even examine the possibilities of starting your own business, for up to six months after the completion of their study programme.

 There are also plenty of internships for international students at top corporations such as IKEA, Tetrapak, Volvo, Oatly and Spotify for you to gain valuable work experience.
 Sweden is also a start-up hotspot based on the innovative work culture in the country.

 Academics are top-notch in Sweden, offering world-class degrees in several fields.
 There are 14 public universities and a number of independent institutions in Sweden.